sboteros/HumanActivityRecognition/CodeBook.md

 We have the following databases:

 + Two databases, `X_train` and `X_test`, which contains observations on 561
-features of each individual (assignes to `train` or `test`, respectively), labeled according to the activity of the subject when the meassurement was taken.
+features of each individual (assigned to `train` or `test`, respectively), labeled according to the activity of the subject when the meassurement was taken.
-+ The information about the label of the activity corresponding to the meassures is in the databases `Y_train` and `Y_test`, which have one label per row.
++ The information about the label of the activity, corresponding to the meassures in the previous two databases, is in the databases `Y_train` and `Y_test`, which have one label per row.
 + The information about the meassured subject is in the databases `subject_train` and `subject_test`.